 Jana Fingarova is a member of the German team.
 She works at the Brandenburg University of Technology Cottbus-Senftenberg.
 Her PhD thesis deals with Bulgarian migrants’ access to and portability of family related benefits, retirement, unemployment and healthcare.
 Having background in language teaching and applied psychology, she did her second master thesis in the area of migration studies at the University of Education Karlsruhe.
-Her current research interests focus on the portability of social security rights within the European Union and the Bulgarian migrants` experience and perspective.
+Her current research interests focus on the portability of social security rights within the European Union and the Bulgarian migrants’ experience and perspective.

 Florence Fröhlig is an ethnologist and is engaged in Baltic and Eastern European studies.
 She is the member of the Swedish team.
 In 2013 she defended her thesis “Painful legacy of World War II: Nazi forced enlistment: Alsatian/Mosellan Prisoners of War and the Soviet Prison Camp of Tambov”, which engages with memory and mourning processes, counter-memories, working-through processes, resilience and the transmission of memories.
 After some years devoted to teaching ethnographic methods and transnational issues, and to the development of Romani studies at Södertörn University, she become a member of the TRANSWEL project.
 Besides, she is also engaged with the research project “Nuclear legacies: Negotiating radioactivity in France, Russia and Sweden”, in which she focuses on the social process related to the decommissioning of the nuclear plant at Fessenheim (France).